naHrej/pennmushsharp/PennMushSharp/docs/domain-model.md

 - The extractor parses `src/function.c`, recording builtin functions, min/max argument counts, parser flags, and alias relationships. `PennMushSharp.Core.Functions.FunctionCatalog` consumes the snapshot to drive the future function evaluator.

+## Command Catalog
+- Run `dotnet run --project tools/CommandTableExtractor` to regenerate `docs/generated/commands.json`.
+- The extractor inspects `pennmush/src/command.c` (and associated headers) to capture the canonical command metadata, including type flags, required switches, and privilege hints.
+  `PennMushSharp.Commands.Metadata.CommandMetadataCatalog` loads this JSON so the new parser and permission checks stay aligned with the upstream tables.
+Custom/extended commands can register overrides at runtime, so we can diverge when needed without editing the generated snapshot.

+## Modernization Notes (Backward-Compatible Goals)
+- **Evaluator Registers:** Legacy `%0-%9`/`%q0-%qz` slots were artifacts of fixed-size arrays.
+The new evaluator lifts these limits: `%10+` resolves automatically, and `%q` registers are keyed by arbitrary identifiers (`setq(foo,bar)` -> `%qfoo`).
+Classic names still work, so softcode written for PennMUSH remains valid while modern code can name registers explicitly.

+- **Switch Flexibility:** Canonical switch names remain uppercase tokens sourced from the metadata, but the dispatcher now supports metadata overrides so native commands/functions can opt into richer validation or alias sets without editing the C tables.
+This keeps compliance while allowing new commands to grow beyond the legacy model.

+- **Permission Model:** Flags/powers from `command.c` are honored, yet PennMushSharp layers on extensible policies (role configs, ACL hooks) without changing existing behavior.
+Commands with no metadata fall back to legacy-style execution, so local extensions can coexist with upstream data.

+- **Output Formatting:** Traditional telnet text stays the default, but the runtime is designed to emit optional HTML5/CSS fragments for modern clients.
+A future goal is per-command output templates (configurable in-game) that can produce both classic text and rich markup simultaneously.

+- **Queues/Async:** The managed scheduler lifts command queue limits imposed by PennMUSH’s C structure while respecting its throttling semantics.
+Modern features (async tasks, larger queues) can be configured without breaking scripts that rely on the original behavior.

+- **Persistence:** Text dump compatibility is maintained, but the in-memory model can serialize to other stores (JSON, SQL, object databases) so modern deployments don’t have to rely on legacy formats.
+Import/export of PennMUSH dumps remains available for interoperability.

+- **Hooks/Plugins:** Legacy `@hook`s still fire, yet the runtime can expose managed extension points (events, DI services) for admins who want to plug in .NET code.
+When no managed hook is registered the system behaves exactly like PennMUSH.